 READ MORE: A Photo Walk Around Bergen, Norway

 A society within a society, Freetown Christiania is truly a unique area of Copenhagen.
 There are no cars allowed and residents abide by their own rules.
 Stealing, guns, and violence are forbidden and, although technically not legal, the use of cannabis is widely accepted.
 Hard drugs are not.
+So using products like Delta 8 Gummies should be fine, but don’t go much further than that.

 This divide has caused some issues in the past with gang members moving in and police cracking down.
 Because of this, photographs of the area are not allowed, especially on the drug peddling Pusher Street.